coderefinery/snakemake_hackathon/content/index.rst

 .. prereq::

-   - Depends on expected outcome; please read the supercomputing concept refresher and join the Snakemake intro session if you need it
+   - Depends on expected outcome; If needed, please read this material as supercomputing concept refresher: https://coderefinery.github.io/TTT4HPC_resource_management/#
+   If you are interested, also check the rest of the materials from "Tuesdays Tools and Techniques for HPC" (it is quite useful for daily working on clusters): https://scicomp.aalto.fi/training/scip/ttt4hpc-2024/
    - Supercomputer access